-Debt recovery court action is actually a two-step process:
+Debt recovery in a court or tribunal is actually a two-step process:

-- you must either negotiate a settlement after having commenced proceedings (which you can do at any time up to the hearing) or obtain a judgment in your favour from the local court; and - you must actually recover the money owed to you, which may involve taking enforcement action against the debtor.
-Briefly, these measures include obtaining a writ of execution against the debtor's property, securing a garnishee order against the debtor's wages or bank account, or (but this is uncommon with small claims) forcing the debtor into bankruptcy.
+- you must either negotiate a settlement after having commenced proceedings (which you can do at any time up to the hearing) or obtain a judgment/orders in your favour from the court or tribunal; and - you must actually recover the money owed to you, which may involve taking enforcement action against the debtor in a court.
+Briefly, these measures include obtaining a writ of execution against the debtor's property, securing a garnishee order against the debtor's wages or bank account, or (although this is uncommon with small claims) forcing the debtor into bankruptcy.